playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 How can we fix this?

-# Method 1: Prop listening
+# Method 1: Prop Listening

 The first - and arguably easiest to mentally model - method to solve this disparity between prop value and display value is to simply listen for when a property's value has been updated and re-calculate the display value.